Czech Republic

-The Czech Republic, also known as Czechia, is a landlocked country in Central Europe.
-Historically known as Bohemia, it is bordered by Austria to the south, Germany to the west, Poland to the northeast, and Slovakia to the southeast.
+The Czech Republic, also known as Czechia and historically known as Bohemia, is a landlocked country in Central Europe.
+The country is bordered by Austria to the south, Germany to the west, Poland to the northeast, and Slovakia to the southeast.
 The Czech Republic has a hilly landscape that covers an area of 78871 km2 with a mostly temperate continental and oceanic climate.
 The capital and largest city is Prague; other major cities and urban areas include Brno, Ostrava, Plzeň and Liberec.

 The Duchy of Bohemia was founded in the late 9th century under Great Moravia.
-It was formally recognized as an Imperial State of the Holy Roman Empire in 1002 and became a kingdom in 1198.
-Following the Battle of Mohács in 1526, the whole Crown of Bohemia was gradually integrated into the Habsburg monarchy.
-The Protestant Bohemian Revolt led to the Thirty Years' War.
+It was formally recognized as an Imperial Estate of the Holy Roman Empire in 1002 and became a kingdom in 1198.
+Following the Battle of Mohács in 1526, all of the Lands of the Bohemian Crown were gradually integrated into the Habsburg monarchy.
+Nearly a hundred years later, the Protestant Bohemian Revolt led to the Thirty Years' War.
 After the Battle of White Mountain, the Habsburgs consolidated their rule.
-With the dissolution of the Holy Empire in 1806, the Crown lands became part of the Austrian Empire.
+With the dissolution of the Holy Roman Empire in 1806, the Crown lands became part of the Austrian Empire.

-In the 19th century, the Czech lands became more industrialized, and in 1918 most of it became part of the First Czechoslovak Republic following the collapse of Austria-Hungary after World War I. Czechoslovakia was the only country in Central and Eastern Europe to remain a parliamentary democracy during the entirety of the interwar period.
+During the 19th century, the Czech lands underwent significant industrialization.
+Following the collapse of Austria-Hungary after World War I, most of the region became part of the First Czechoslovak Republic in 1918.
+Czechoslovakia was the only country in Central and Eastern Europe to remain a parliamentary democracy during the entirety of the interwar period.
 After the Munich Agreement in 1938, Nazi Germany systematically took control over the Czech lands.
 Czechoslovakia was restored in 1945 and three years later became an Eastern Bloc communist state following a coup d'état in 1948.
 Attempts to liberalize the government and economy were suppressed by a Soviet-led invasion of the country during the Prague Spring in 1968.
-In November 1989, the Velvet Revolution ended communist rule in the country and restored Democracy.
+In November 1989, the Velvet Revolution ended communist rule in the country and restored democracy.
 On 31 December 1992, Czechoslovakia was peacefully dissolved, with its constituent states becoming the independent states of the Czech Republic and Slovakia.

 The Czech Republic is a unitary parliamentary republic and developed country with an advanced, high-income social market economy.
 It is a welfare state with a European social model, universal health care and free-tuition university education.
-It ranks 16th in the UN inequality-adjusted human development, 32nd in the Human Development Index and 24th in the World Bank Human Capital Index.
-As of 2022, it ranks as the 8th safest and most peaceful country and 25th in democratic governance.
-The Czech Republic is a member of the United Nations, NATO, the European Union, the OECD, the OSCE, and the Council of Europe.
+It ranks 32nd in the Human Development Index.
+The Czech Republic is a member of the United Nations, NATO, the European Union, the OECD, the OSCE, the Council of Europe and the Visegrád Group.